On this page

 - Privacy By Design

-- Loyalty to individuals with respect to pricing
+- Loyalty to individuals regarding pricing

-Let's look at each in further detail.
+Let's look at these in further detail.

-Data Minimization
+Engage in Data Minimization

 The ADPPA requires businesses to only collect that information which is essential to providing a service or product or communicating with individuals, or for any number of "permissible purposes."